-While the U.S. copyright industries have been sustaining millions of dollars in losses in Kazakhstan, more than US\$80.29 million in imports to the U.S. from Kazakhstan enjoyed duty-free treatment under the GSP program during the first eleven months of 2011 (and more than US\$60.7 million in 2010).
-In April 2006, as a result of improvements in Kazakhstan's IPR legal regime, the U.S. Government concluded its GSP review of IIPA's petition of Kazakhstan.
-IIPA asks the U.S. Government to continue to closely monitor Kazakhstan's GSP obligations vis-à-vis its IPR legal and enforcement regime.
+While the U.S. copyright industries have been sustaining millions of dollars in losses in Kazakhstan, more than US\$96.8 million in imports to the U.S. from Kazakhstan enjoyed duty-free treatment under the Generalized System of Preferences (GSP) program during the first eleven months of 2012 (and more than US\$93.3 million in 2011).
+In April 2006, as a result of improvements in Kazakhstan's IPR legal regime, the U.S. Government concluded